steglasaurous/queuebot/queuebot/README.md

 - [x] Look into why database wasn't persisted between rebuilds (docker volume)
 - [x] Add exclamation in front of all messages so TTS doesn't read them by default.
 - [ ] For multiple search results, include artist and mapper
+- [ ] Clear out queue when switching games.
+- [ ] Add !clear to clean out the queue